spacebanana420/virtpebble/doc/qemulib/args.md

 Supported drivers and models for your system can be found out by running the functions ```getAudioDrivers()``` and ```getAudioModels()```.

+Audio is not enabled if driver or model are empty strings.

 ---
 ```scala
 def setNetwork(backend: String = "user", model: String = "virtio-net-pci"): Vector[String]